 6. "Applicant tracking systems can read resumes in any format."

-An ATS may be unable to comprehend graphics (including bullets), erroneous headings, formatting, characters, and phrasing.
+An Applicant tracking system may be unable to comprehend graphics (including bullets), erroneous headings, formatting, characters, and phrasing.
 Even then, a recruiter may interpret material on a CV as a single, unformatted paragraph.
 The truth about Applicant Tracking Systems is that some ATS are currently trying to utilise top recruiting resources such as neuro-linguistic programming (NLP) techniques to circumvent the absence of keywords in qualified candidate resumes, LinkedIn profiles, and other social media profiles.

 7. "Any resume longer than 2 pages will be rejected by an ATS."